 - Add Gumroad for direct book sales and autographed books via their sales widget on your WordPress website.

-If you are not willing or able to create your own files or manage your own team, I recommend BookBaby or Gatekeeper Press.
+If you are finding this whole self-publishing thing incredibly frustrating and want to offload it to a service who will do it all, I can recommend BookBaby and Gatekeeper Press.
 These are full-service ebook and print book formatting and distribution companies with editing and design services, too.
 Do purchase your own ISBNs.

 You can obtain ISBNs and barcodes from all of these services but I always very strongly recommend that you buy your own from Bowker MyIdentifiers in order to retain full control of your book.
 (This link is for authors in the US, so if you’re not in the US search for the ISBN agency in your country.)

 To be even clearer on this, owning your own ISBNs and having direct access to MyIdentifiers makes a huge difference in your business as an independent author.
 Authors who are publishers, aka author-entrepreneurs, should always retain full control and this is the only way to do it.

 - and so on (such as the multimedia edition)

 List the ISBNs for each edition on your copyright page for all versions of your book.